Pavithran2031026/Data_Analyst_Projects/README.md

 The project follows a structured approach from raw data to insights:

 ### Step 1: Data Collection 🗂️📥📊
-  •	Extracted raw sales data from databases, APIs, and spreadsheets.
+  •	Extracted raw sales data from databases and spreadsheets.
   •	Gathered order details, customer interactions, and regional sales figures.

 ### Step 2: Data Cleaning 🧹🔍⚙️